ragnaroktomorrow/gb64-x7/README.md

 Everdrive-64 x7 Transfer Pak Utilities

 This is a pair of tools that allow you to read/write a gb(c) cart via the N64 Transfer Pak, the Everdrive-64 x7 and a serial connection over USB.
 It consists of a PC side app (just some serial IO) and an N64 side app.
+It's based on [libdragon](https://github.com/DragonMinded/libdragon) and [libgbpak](https://github.com/saturnu/libgbpak).

 ## Building